-In a soup pot, heat the olive oil over low heat.
+In a soup pot, heat the butter over low heat.
 Add the shallots, peppers, and corn kernels and cook over medium-low heat until the shallots are translucent and the rest of the vegetables are tender.
 Stir the flour into the vegetables and cook for another minute.
 Add the strained stock and potatoes.
 Bring to a boil and then simmer for about 10 minutes, until the potatoes are tender and the soup has begun to thicken.
 Using a slotted spoon, remove 1 ½ cup of the vegetables and place them in a small bowl.
 Add the half and half to the vegetables and puree using an immersion blender.
 Alternately you can puree them in a standing blender.

 Add the puree to the soup pot and continue to simmer until the chowder has reached your preferred consistency.
 Season with salt and cracked black pepper.